fplab/rustviz-tutorial/README.md

 # Include the examples in your book

-2. To start writing your own tutorial, first navigate to SUMAARY.md in folder build_book/src.
+ To start writing your own book, first navigate to SUMAARY.md in folder build_book/src.
 SUMMARY is the directory of the book that display all the chapters, and redirect to the files for chapters when rendering.
 Indicate different chapters/sub-chapters by including their corresponding markdown file names in SUMMARY.md.

 ```
 # Summary